 This is the final installment of the Building a Healthcare System from Scratch series, and it begins with the same caveat as Part 7—to understand the rationale behind the ideas presented, you need to read and understand all the prior parts of the series, beginning at Part 1.

-Now that I have explained my framework (Parts 1 through 6) and described what various types of systems would look like that have implemented the principles of it (Part 7), we are ready to look at something more complex: rather than building an optimal system from scratch, how can this framework be applied to an existing system that needs fixing?
+Now that I have explained the Healthcare Incentives Framework (Parts 1 through 6) and described what various types of systems would look like that have implemented the principles of it (Part 7), we are ready to look at something more complex: rather than building an optimal system from scratch, how can this framework be applied to an existing system that needs fixing?
 The American healthcare system will be a perfect case study for this.

 Where it sits right now, the American healthcare system seems to land somewhere in between the libertarian-type system and the single-payer system described in Part 7, except that it fails to implement the majority of the principles of the framework.
 It is also overly complex, which contributes greatly to its impressive administrative expenses.
 So what could a much-simplified American healthcare system look like that also maximally implements the principles of this framework?
 With consideration for and much guessing about Americans’ preferences regarding healthcare, here is an imagined description . . .

 The United States eventually chose to strengthen its individual mandate.
 The government now mandates all people, without exception, to have a healthcare insurance plan that covers all services included on its list of “essential health benefits.”
 For those who forego insurance coverage, they pay a tax penalty that ends up being nearly the same as the premiums they would have paid.
 If uninsured individuals receive care that they cannot afford, they usually end up having to either go on long-term repayment plans or declare bankruptcy because there is no bailout available for them.